 These three issues have in some ways helped Tier II and Tier III ERP vendors gain more market share in recent years.
 This is not to say that these three topics are moot points nowadays, but instead, it is to say that many of the risks can be mitigated.
 The upside of having more ERP vendor options to choose from almost certainly justifies the potential risks associated with a larger pool of potential systems.

 The key is to objectively weigh the pros and cons of your various options using ERP consultants that are independent experts in this space.
-It is also important to remember that how you implement your chosen ERP software is just as (if not more) important as the actual software you choose.
+Request a free consultation below to discuss your ERP selection.